abinit/abipy_book/abipy_book/bse/lesson_bse.md

 +++

-The WFK file (KSS file in old versions of Abinit) contains the Kohn-Sham (KS) wavefunctions and energies and is represented with an ellipsis.
+The WFK file contains the Kohn-Sham (KS) wavefunctions and energies and is represented with an ellipsis.
 The path on the left indicated with blue arrows represents the RPA calculation ({{optdriver}} = 3) that produces the SCR file (see also the first lesson of the $GW$ tutorial).
-Once the WFK (KSS) and the SCR file are available, we can finally contruct the BSE Hamiltonian and solve the Bethe-Salpeter problem (the green rectangle at the bottom of the flowchart).
+Once the WFK  and the SCR file are available, we can finally contruct the BSE Hamiltonian and solve the Bethe-Salpeter equation (the green rectangle at the bottom of the flowchart).
 The construction of the Bethe-Salpeter Hamiltonian represents a significant portion of the overall CPU time due to the large number of transitions (bands and in particular $k$-points) needed for an accurate description of the frequency-dependence of the polarizability.